 Cost will vary depending on the type of service and yard you’re are looking for (see point below).
 Work out how much you can realistically afford, on a monthly basis, leaving a buffer for unexpected costs.
-Don’t forget to factor in travelling costs too.
+Don’t forget to factor in travel costs too.

 DIY – Sadly now few and far between, DIY is as it says on the tin, do it yourself.
-This, in most cases means, travelling to your horse twice a day and includes all stable and horse care duties.
+This, in most cases, means, travelling to your horse twice a day and includes all stable and horse care duties.

 Part Livery – A part livery normally includes the cost of the stable, paddock, a set amount of bedding and unlimited or allocated amount of hay/haylage.
-In most cases there may be a turn-out or bring in service included but you may find it’ll either be one or the other, and not both.
+In most cases, there may be a turn-out or bring in service included but you may find it’ll either be one or the other and not both.
 Additional services can be added as and when needed but these can come at a cost.

-Full Livery – The complete package, your horse will be turned and and brought in, mucked out, water and hay will be given.
+Full Livery – The complete package, your horse will be turned and brought in, mucked out, water and hay will be given.
 A grooming service, in most cases, will be included too, and you may even find a calendar or appointments with the farrier, vet and dentist may also be managed for you (potentially at additional cost).